frederic-perez/AmE-dictionary/data/dictionary.md

 __fallow__ :two::hammer:
 __false friend__
 __false modesty__ _idiom_ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one's abilities, or one's circumstance so as to encourage others to say the opposite.
+__falsify__ _v_ Tamper, with the purpose of deception. _Syn_ fudge, fake, misrepresent, wangle, manipulate, cook _The researcher was tempted to falsify his data in order to secure funding for his study._
 __falter__ _v_
 __faltered__ _v_
 __fame__ _v_